intel-analytics/ipex-llm/python/nano/example/pytorch/inference_pipeline/resnet/README.md

 ## Prepare the environment
 We recommend you to use [Anaconda](https://www.anaconda.com/distribution/#linux) to prepare the environment.
+**Note**: during your installation, there may be some warnings or errors about version, just ignore them.
 ```
 conda create -n nano python=3.7  # "nano" is conda environment name, you can use any name you like.
 conda activate nano